rwaples/LDadmix/README.md

  - pop : population (based on position in Q file) (one-indexed)
  - iter : number of EM iterations
  - logLike : (log)likelihood of the data at the termination of the EM
+ - flag : nonzero if either locus has minor allele frequency < 0.05
  - Hap00 : frequency of the 0_0 haplotype
  - Hap01 : frequency of the 0_1 haplotype
  - Hap10 : frequency of the 1_0 haplotype